An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

-In a first experiment, visualized in Figure \ref{fig:h.ref.cancer:1}, we consider the initial condition \eqref{eq:cancer_ini} for a constant $v_0 = 1$.
-We see the creation, and the preliminary phase of cancer invasion in the form of waves.
-These cancer waves emanate from the bulk of the tumour, and invade the ECM.
-They are followed by a smooth part of the solution with lower cell density.
-Possible reconstruction of the ECM (not included in the current model) would lead to a secondary wave of cancer cells invading the ECM in a similar way.
-We see that the mesh is nicely refined in the area of the first cancer wave, as well as at the front of the main body of the tumour.
+In a first tumor growth experiment, visualized in Figure \ref{fig:h.ref.cancer:1}, we consider the initial condition \eqref{eq:cancer_ini} for a constant $v_0 = 1$.
+We see the creation and the preliminary phase of cancer invasion in the form of waves.
+These cancer invasion waves emanate from the main body of the tumour and invade the ECM.
+They are followed by a smooth part of the solution with lower cancer cell density.
+Possible reconstruction of the ECM (not accounted for in the current model) would lead to a secondary wave of cancer cells invading the ECM in a similar way.
+We see that the mesh is refined in the area of the first cancer wave as well as at the front of the main body of the tumour.
 We also note that despite the first order of accuracy of the numerical method, there is still a gain in accuracy and efficiency, by using AMR methods.
-This is exhibited in Table \ref{tbl:cnv:cancer:1}, where the $L^1$ differences from the uniform case of level $l=7$ show that the adaptive case $l={5, 6, 7}$ outperforms the uniform $l=6$ case in efficiency and accuracy at the fixed time instance $t=2.5$.
-The $L^1$ differences have been computed using the projection to lower levels described in Section \ref{sec:projections}.
+This is shown in Table~\ref{tbl:cnv:cancer:1}, where the $L^1$ error (using a reference solution on a uniform grid on level 8) show that the adaptive case, where the mesh cells vary between level 5, 6 and 7, outperforms the uniform case on levels 5 and 6 at the time $t=2.5$.
+The $L^1$ errors have been computed using the projection to lower levels described in Section~\ref{sec:projections}.
+Moreover, the adaptive numerical solution is more affordable in terms of CPU time\footnote{Computations were run on a Laptop with 2.4 GHz Quad-Core Intel Core i5 CPU and 16~GB of RAM running macOS 11.4.} than the uniform one on level 7. {Moreover, a breakdown of CPU time shown in Table~\ref{tbl:breakdown} revealed that roughly half the computation time was spent for flux computations and half for the mesh updates, out of which the computation of the monitor function was the most expensive part.}